elastic/integrations/packages/tychon/docs/README.md

 # TYCHON Agentless

-[TYCHON Agentless](https://tychon.io/products/tychon-agentless/) is an integration that lets you collect TYCHON's gold source vulnerability and STIG data from endpoints without heavy resource use or software installation.
+[TYCHON Agentless](https://tychon.io/products/tychon-agentless/) is an integration that lets you collect TYCHON's gold source Master Endpoint Record  data from endpoints, including vulnerability and STIG results, without heavy resource use or software installation.
 You can then investigate the TYCHON data using Elastic's analytics, visualizations, and dashboards.
 [Contact us to learn more.](https://tychon.io/start-a-free-trial/)

 ## Compatibility